gowert/Portfolio/README.md

 # Portfolio

-I’m a data scientist with special focus on graphical models, graph theory, cognitive science, behavioral economics, and Bayesian methods.
+I’m a data scientist with special focus on graphical methods, models, and theory, cognitive science, behavioral economics, and Bayesian methods.
 This repository holds a portfolio of some of my particular projects of interest.
 These include applications of neural nets, Doc2Vec, custom sentiment discovery, and graph analysis.

 A brief history of my realted experience, for those interested: